JoanaMota/LearnCPP/README.md

-# Learn Advanced C++
+# My Journey Learning C++

-My journey to increase my knowledge in C++.
+:star: This is a collection of all my notes and thoughts that I have been assembling while learning and trying to increase my knowledge in C++.

-Let's start with the basics:
+:point_right: Let's start with the basics:

 **Class:** generally specifies the structure of a data type, which holds its own data members and member functions, that can be accessed and used by creating an instance of that class.